benlau/quickflux/README.md

 AppListener supports “waitFor” property to setup dependencies on another AppListener.
 It won't process the emitted signal and wait until the other listener received the message.
-Therefore, you could control the order of message delivary.
+Therefore, you could control the order of message delivery among stores.

 Related Projects
 ----------------